LikithsaiKovi/ReachInbox-OneBox/README.md

 - Enable SSL/TLS for all connections
 - Implement proper logging and monitoring
 - Set up health checks and alerting
+- Use environment-specific configurations

 ## 📈 Performance Optimization

 - Implement email deduplication by message-id
 - Add caching for frequent searches
-- Optimize Elasticsearch queries with proper indexing
 - Use connection pooling for database connections
 - Implement background job queues for heavy processing
+- Optimize frontend bundle size
+- Use CDN for static assets

 ## 🤝 Contributing